hpssjellis/my-examples-for-quantum-computing/README.md

 # tfQuantumJs
-Attepmt to combine TensorflowJS with Quantum Javascript
+An Attempt to combine TensorflowJS with Quantum Javascript